 If you’re using a recurring activity schedule, make an appointment with yourself by blocking that corresponding time off on your calendar.
 If you’re using a “due by” schedule, match your deadline to the part of the year to which you assign that goal.

 There’s quite a bit to say about where you put these goals on your calendar, though.
 So, I’ll come back to this question below.

 Your goals shouldn’t pull against each other and make life harder for you.
 Instead, they should mesh well with and support each other.

-For instance, dropping in only one goal to “Finish my dissertation” and then having 9–11 other goals for other projects or other areas of life is bound to create problems.
-All those other goals don’t sufficiently support your aim of finishing your dissertation because they’re not linked closely enough.
+For instance, you could drop in only one goal to “Write my dissertation.”
+But you’re bound to have problems if you then have 9–11 other goals for other projects or other areas of life that don’t harmonize with this goal or that pull you in competing directions.
+These other goals other goals don’t sufficiently support your aim of finishing your dissertation because they’re not linked closely enough.

 “Draft the first chapter of my dissertation,” “draft the second chapter of my dissertation,” and so on do much better.

 To “be less distracted while reading” is a great idea, but what do you need to do in order to be this way?